leonstel/leonstel.github.io/blogs/gmap5.md

 ### Fitting the Pieces

 To summarize, a lot has happened while creating this project.
 It has been fun making it and I hope you have learned at least one thing or two that would help you further on your own journey.
+In this post all the discussed topics from previous posts have converged into one functioning application which demonstrates how to handle google maps.
 We have created a whole infrastructure for creating google maps linked to a most basic store with several helpers methods to make life easy.
 Professor X will be satisfied with the results and is already heading out to try to find some yet undiscovered mutants!